webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 var client = webdriverio.remote(options);
 ```

 you need to pass in an options object to define your Webdriver instance.
 Note that this is only necessary if you run WebdriverIO as a standalone package.
 If you are using the wdio test runner, these options belong in your `wdio.conf.js` configuration file.
-These are the options you can define:
+The following options can be defined:

 ### desiredCapabilities
 Defines the capabilities you want to run in your Selenium session.
 See the [Selenium documentation](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities)